toholdaquill/contact/README.md

 4. Don't use your home wifi.
 Go to a coffeeshop you don't usually visit, or sit in your car outside of a public wifi spot you have access to.
 Do this a good distance from home, outside your usual pattern of life.

-5. Download and install [Tor Browser](https://www.torproject.org).
+5. Download and install Tor Browser (`https://www.torproject.org`).
 Tor is a free, secure way to cover your tracks.

 5. Email me.
 You could create a throwaway, single-use ProtonMail account and email me at `toholdaquill@protonmail.com`, or at `jm@porup.com`.

 6. ADVANCED USERS ONLY: Use PGP.
-You'll find my keys on the keyservers, fingerprint [here](https://github.com/toholdaquill/contact).
+You'll find my keys on the keyservers.

 PGP fingerprint:

-    `7E53 D94D B6B3 E293 9F42  DA9B 759F 1599 B79A 74FB`
+    7E53 D94D B6B3 E293 9F42  DA9B 759F 1599 B79A 74FB

 Note: Email sometimes goes missing.
 If you emailed me but didn't hear back, and it's important, try a different channel.

 7. ADVANCED USERS ONLY: Use jabber.
-Easier to use and arguably more secure than pgp, I like agl's [xmpp-client](https://www.github.com/agl/xmpp-client).
+Easier to use and arguably more secure than pgp, I like agl's xmpp-client (`https://www.github.com/agl/xmpp-client`).
 Create an account that supports a Tor onion server.
 Note: we both have to be online for us to connect on jabber.
 I live in New York and am usually on jabber for most, but not all, of the work day.

 My jabber address (not an email address) is `toholdaquill@riseup.net`.
-Published [fingerprint](https://github.com/toholdaquill/contact).

 OTR fingerprint:

-    `0d300ae4 24f754cc 2f667658 c5739cfd 722a7fdb`
+    0d300ae4 24f754cc 2f667658 c5739cfd 722a7fdb

 8. ADVANCED USERS ONLY: Download and install Tails, the anonymity-optimized Debian-based operating systems that routes all traffic over Tor.
 Use a wifi network that you've never used before and will never use again, for instance a coffeeshop wifi.

+You'll find Tails here: `https://tails.boum.org/`

 OnionShare: